Ancient coins. Themes for collections.

 APOLL SALVTARI

-Apollo, healer, appealed to in the reign of Trebonianus Gallus (251-253) while the plague raged in the empire.
+Apollo, healer, who was appealed to for help during the reign of Trebonianus Gallus (251-253) while the plague raged in the empire.

 Book Ref: Medicine on Ancient Greek and Roman Coins, by R. G. Penn